aeriaframework/docs/aeria/either.md

 ## `unwrapEither()`

-This function safely returns the value beared by the Either.
+This function safely returns the value beared by the `Either<L, R>`.

 **Example:**